National Council of Social Service

 The National Council of Social Service (NCSS) is a statutory board under the Ministry of Social and Family Development of the Government of Singapore.

-The organisation is the national coordinating body for Voluntary Welfare Organisations (VWOs) in Singapore.
+The organisation is the national coordinating body for Social Service Agencies (SSAs) in Singapore.
+SSAs are non-profit organisations that provides welfare or social service to vulnerable or disadvantaged groups in Singapore, and in 2018 were renamed from the term Voluntary Welfare Organisations (VWOs).

+SSAs are members of NCSS.
+A SSA is therefore not a legal structure (they can be registered as societies or companies limited by guarantee), but a classificatory category used to describe a subset of voluntary organisations in the business of providing direct welfare services.

 The Social Service Institute and the Community Chest are part of the National Council of Social Service.